apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `remove-max-producers`
-Remove the maximum number of Producers for a topic.
+Remove the maximum number of producers for a topic.

 Usage
 ```bash